Chinook Jargon: Use

-Jones estimates that in pioneer times in the 1860s there were about 100,000 speakers of Chinook Jargon.
-The language was being used, even entire paragraphs, without translations in local newspapers from at least Oregon and Washington states.
-It was also used by teachers to teach natives at school, by shopkeepers to sell things, by courts as an interview tool or to judge if a person was a citizen or not, by priests to teach religion, and between children playing on the street.

-It peaked in usage from approximately 1858 to 1900, and declined as a result of the Spanish flu and World War I.

-In the 20th century, Chinook Jargon entered a slow decline.
-As late as the 1940s, native speakers were still being born in Tiller, Oregon, but by 1962 the Summer Institute of Linguistics (SIL) estimated that only 100 speakers were left.
-In the 2000s, Lane Community College in Eugene, Oregon, started a three-semester university program teaching Chinook Jargon The 2010 United States Census recorded 640 native speakers.
+In the 2000s, Lane Community College in Eugene, Oregon, started a three-semester university program teaching Chinook Jargon.

+In 2013, it was reported that there was one native speaker of Chinook Jargon (specifically the Grand Ronde variety).
+An estimated 1,000 people had oral or written knowledge of Chinook Jargon as a second language.
+In 2015, the U.S. Census Bureau estimated based on the self-reported American Community Survey that around 45 people (with a margin of error of 25) spoke Chinook Jargon at home in the period 2009–2013.

 Evolution

 There is some controversy about the origin of the Jargon, but the consensus is that the pidgin peaked in use during the 19th century.
 During this era, many dictionaries were published to help settlers interact with the First Nations people living in the Pacific Northwest.
 Local settler families exchanged communiqués that were stylishly composed entirely in "the Chinook."
 Many residents of the British Columbia city of Vancouver spoke Chinook Jargon as their first language, even using it at home in preference to English.
 Among the first Europeans to use Chinook Jargon were traders, trappers, voyageurs, coureurs des bois, and Catholic missionaries.

 The original Jargon was a pidgin, originally used as a second language by speakers of other Native American languages in the area.
-It had sentence-initial negation, which is atypical of regional languages, and also didn't have typical complex morphology.
-It had SVO structure, while Chinookan languages and Salishan languages were VSO.
-However, local Athabaskan languages were SOV, so this was probably a result of contact — a cross-language compromise.
+It had sentence-initial negation, which is atypical of regional languages, and also had no typical complex morphology.
+It had an SVO structure, while Chinookan and Salishan languages were VSO.
+However, local Athabaskan languages were SOV, so this was probably a result of contact—a cross-language compromise.
 Only later did Chinook Jargon acquire significant English and French lexical items.